herbdool/akismet/README.txt

 -- SUMMARY --

-Integrates with the Akismet service: https://www.akismet.com
+Integrates with the Akismet content moderation service: https://akismet.com

 For a full description of the module, visit the project page: http://drupal.org/project/akismet